Her-Saki/DumpsterFire/README.md

-# MindseekerFamicom
+# DumpsterFire
+Unfinished translations projects for:
-Unfinished translation project for Mindseeker for NES / Famicom.
+Mindseeker for NES / Famicom
+Seirei Gari for NES / Famicom
+Idea No Hi for SNES